GuildOfWeavers/distaff/docs/programs.md

 A side note: *hash_seq(body)* is called a loop image as it binds each iteration of the loop to a specific hash.

 ### hash_ops procedure
 The purpose of *hash_ops* procedure is to hash a sequence of instructions.
-The procedure takes a state of four 128-bit elements as an input, merges each instruction into the state, and returns the updates state as the output.
+The procedure takes a state of four 128-bit elements as an input, merges each instruction into the state, and returns the updated state as the output.

 The pseudo-code for this procedure looks like so:
 ```
-with inputs: state and instruction:
+with inputs: state, instructions:
-for each instruction do:
+for each instruction in instructions do:
     state = add_round_constants(state);
     state = apply_sbox(state);
     state = apply_mds(state);